You want smart political talk without the meltdowns?

 Then the superintendent, you know, denies it.

-Luke Roziek commented on this recently, investigative reporter.
+Luke Roziak commented on this recently, investigated a reporter.

-Terry McCauliff, when he's making these statements about, you know, supporting teachers, and you know, parents shouldn't be telling schools what to what to teach.
+Terry McAuliffe, when he's making these statements about, you know, supporting teachers and, you know, parents shouldn't be telling schools what to teach, he worked until he ran for governor for a law firm called Hunton Andrews Kurth.

-Now Hunt and Andrews Kerf is uh has been involved in being a lawyer for school districts for a long time, ever since its predecessor firm was on the wrong side of Brown versus Board.
+Now, Hunton Andrews Kurth has been involved in being a lawyer for school districts for a long time, ever since its predecessor firm was on the wrong side of Brown versus Board.

-So there's two cases that I think are worth highlighting around sexual assault or uh in Fairfax County Public Schools.
+So there's two cases that I think are worth highlighting around sexual assault in Fairfax County Public Schools.

 The first is a horrific alleged gang rape in the school.